accessibility-cv/accessibility-cv.github.io/index.md

 <div style="text-align: justify">

-Towards building a community of accessibility research in computer vision conferences, we introduce a computer vision challenge with synthetic and real-world benchmarks.
+Toward building a community of accessibility research in computer vision conferences, we introduce a computer vision challenge with synthetic and real-world benchmarks.
 The challenge (based on our ICCV’21 paper, <a href="https://openaccess.thecvf.com/content/ICCV2021/papers/Zhang_X-World_Accessibility_Vision_and_Autonomy_Meet_ICCV_2021_paper.pdf">bit.ly/2X8sYoX</a>) will be used to benchmark various computer vision tasks when comparing new and established methods for fine-grained perception of tasks relevant to people with disabilities.
 The challenge is designed in the spirit of various other vision challenges that help advance the state-of-the-art of computer vision for autonomous systems, e.g., in robust vision (CVPR’21), human action recognition trajectory forecasting (CVPR’21), etc. E
  </div>
 <div class = "center">
     <img alt="fig1" src="pics/fig1.svg" >